sourcegraph/sourcegraph-public-snapshot/doc/dev/getting-started/quickstart_1_install_dependencies.md

         ```

 7. Install the current recommended version of Node JS by running the following
-    from the working directory of a sourcegraph repository clone:
+    from the working directory of a sourcegraph repository clone (See [Cloning our repository](quickstart_4_clone_repository.md) for cloning the repository):

     ```
     nvm install